philanderson888/course-notes/Cyber/Cyber/README.md

 net groups domaincontrollers /domain - information about groups in the domain

+### os fingerprinting

+Allow one to determine the operating system and version and from this determine which common vulnerabilities will exist

 ### service discovery

 nmap -PS (port scan) is TCP SYN scan which shows open ports and services running